 - People with bleeding disorders, depression, high blood pressure or seizure disorders.

 - Transplant recipients

 Interactions with other drugs

-- Fluvoxamine (Luvox), which can decrease the amount of Melatonin your body can absorb and increase the risk of side effects.
+- Fluvoxamine (Luvox), which can increase the amount of melatonin your body can absorb and increase the risk of side effects

 It is possible to overdose on melatonin – if by overdose you mean feel unwell.
 But what might happen, if anything at all, is impossible to predict.

 As with most substances, the symptoms will vary from one person to the next.
 Melatonin isn’t known to cause death but might make some people feel unwell.
 And there are also additional risks for certain groups of people.

 So even though it’s available over the counter in some countries, it’s wise to speak to your doctor to ensure it’s safe for you to take based on your personal medical history.